Christianity is more than a survival guide

 Christ calls us to be transformed.

 The Gospel does not promise that life will become easier.
-In fact, Christ speaks plainly: “Whoever wishes to come after me must deny himself, take up his cross, and follow me.”
-The Christian life is not designed to help us avoid suffering, but to reveal its meaning in light of love.
+In fact, Christ speaks plainly: “Whoever wishes to come after me must deny himself, take up his cross, and follow me” (Matthew 16:24).
+The Christian life is not designed to help us avoid suffering, but rather to reveal its transformative value and meaning in light of love.

-When faith is reduced to self-help, Christ becomes a supporting character rather than the center.
-We ask what Christianity can do for us instead of asking whom we are called to become.
-The Cross becomes an inconvenience, and the Resurrection is softened into optimism.
+When faith is reduced to a self-help tool, Christ becomes a supporting character rather than the focus of our heart, soul, mind, and strength.
+We ask what Christianity can do for us instead of asking how Christianity can help us become the unique person God created us to be.
+The Cross becomes a burdensome inconvenience, while the Resurrection softens into feel-good optimism.

 In the Eucharist, this truth becomes unmistakable.

-Here, Christianity cannot be reduced to principles or inspiration.
-Christ gives Himself — Body, Blood, Soul, and Divinity — not as an idea to consider, but as a reality to receive.
+In this sacrifice of the altar, Christianity cannot be reduced to inspirational principles.
+Christ gives Himself — Body, Blood, Soul, and Divinity — not as one option among many, but as a reality to receive.
 This is not survival.
-This is communion.
 This is surrender.
+This is soul-to-soul communion.
+It is us partaking of Him and conforming ourselves to be more like Him.

 The Christian does not endure the world alone, armed with techniques and platitudes.
-He walks with Christ.
+He walks side by side with Christ.
 He abides in Christ.
-And in doing so, he discovers that life is not ultimately about preserving oneself, but about giving oneself.
+Christ abides in him.
+In this relationship, the Christian discovers that life is not ultimately about preserving oneself, but about giving oneself.

 The saints understood this well.
 They were not experts in self-preservation.
 They were witnesses to self-gift.
 Their strength did not come from strategies, but from intimacy with Christ — especially in suffering, obscurity, and sacrifice.